West Itchenor: History

 During the Second World War, Itchenor Shipyard served as a base for the Admiralty's manufacturing of Fairmile B motor launches and Itchenor Sailing Club was requisitioned by the British Army, which mounted an anti-aircraft gun at the club to attack approaching Luftwaffe planes.
 This wartime activity made West Itchenor a restricted area and required residents to produce identification papers as they entered the village.

+Area and demographics

+The parish covers an area of 413 hectares (1020 acres).
+According to the Office for National Statistics, based on the 2011 Census estimates, 289 people lived in 140 households, of whom 122 were economically active.
+99.7% of residents were White and 76.5% identified as Christian.

 Economy

 Since the 1700s shipbuilding has provided the main source of employment in the village – West Itchenor was the site of a prominent shipyard during the Napoleonic Wars in which a number of warships were launched, such as in 1808 and in 1809.
 In 1800 the Transit, a 101 ft long, four-masted barquentine weighing 200 tons, was built at the yard and is said to have been revolutionary in the design of its hull and rig.
 During the 19th century construction began to decline, as the development of railways provided a more accessible mode of transport.
 Shipbuilding in West Itchenor made a modern revival with the opening of Haines Boatyard in 1912.
 In 1936 a new yard, called the 'Itchenor Shipyard' was built on the site that had seen production during the 18th and 19th centuries.